radical-cybertools/radical.pilot/docs/source/machconf.rst

     pdesc.project    = "e1234"
     pdesc.runtime    = 60
     pdesc.cores      = 128
+    pdesc.queue      = "large"

-We maintain a growing set of resource configuration files:
+We maintain a growing set of resource configuration files.
+Several of the settings included there can be adapted in the `PilotDescription` (for example, the snipped above replaces the default queue `standard` with the queue `large`).

-.. include:: ./resources.rst
+For a list of supported configurations, see :ref:`chapter_resources` - those resource files live under `radical/pilot/configs/`.

 Writing a Custom Resource Configuration File